MousaviLaleh/Amazon_Vine_Analysis/README.md

 ## Summary
-The paid members with 52.34 percent and non-paid members with 52.69 percent show that having a paid Vine review doesn't makes a difference in the percentage of 5-star reviews for the outdoor equipments in Amazon market, and the companies can cancel this payment.
+The paid members with 52.34 percent and non-paid members with 52.69 percent show that having a paid Vine review doesn't make a difference in the percentage of 5-star reviews for the outdoor equipments in Amazon market.
+With this, we can assume that Vine customers are more critical when submitting their review.
+However, in order to support this assumption further, we should include all of the data rather than filtering it to a percentage of helpful vs. total votes as we did for this analysis.

 <br/>